 GLOBAL PROBLEM AREAS: Energy and Climate Change, Food and Water, and Poverty and Equity

-PROGRAM AREAS: Energy, Transitions to New Technologies, Advanced Systems Analysis, Ecosystem Services and Management, Mitigation of Air Pollution and Greenhouse Gases, Evolution and Ecology, World Population, Risk Policy and Vulnerability, and Water
+PROGRAM AREAS: Energy, Transitions to New Technologies, Advanced Systems Analysis, Ecosystem Services and Management, Mitigation of Air Pollution and Greenhouse Gases, Evolution and Ecology, World Population, Risk Policy and Vulnerability, and Water.

-IIASA’s Postdoctoral Fellowship Program is an annual program that provides funding for four postdoctoral researchers for a 12-24 month period.
-Applications are accepted all year round, with specific review dates announced on the website.
+IIASA's Postdoctoral Fellowship Program IIASA’s Postdoctoral Fellowship Program is an annual program that provides funding for several postdoctoral researchers for a 12-24 month period.
+Application deadlines for 2017 are April 1 and October 1.
 Application details can be found on IIASA's website.